Legal Online Betting Bonuses

 Welcome Bonuses / Sign Up Bonuses / First Deposit Bonuses

 Bovada - Lowest Rollover Of All Sportsbook Welcome Bonuses: 3x Rollover

 The Bovada welcome bonus is a 50% match bonus worth up to $250.
 To earn your free $250, you'd have to deposit $500 and meet Bovada's wagering requirements.
 The best part about this bonus is that it is one you can actually turn into real cash that goes in your pocket.
-It's manageable rollover requirement is something that most sports bettors can handle, even novices.
+Its manageable rollover requirement of just 5X is something that most sports bettors can handle, even those who are complete novices.

 A reload bonus is sort of like the stepchild of the welcome bonus.
 When a player reloads their sportsbook account with more funds, a reload bonus offers them a special reward.
 Reload bonuses usually mirror welcome bonuses, in that they are match awards with a set limit and certain restrictions.

 BetOnline - Same Bonus From Your First To Your Last Deposit: 25% to $1,000

 BetOnline Sportsbook is yet another site that offers sports bonuses that are legal, and their reload bonuses are among the best on the market.
 This bonus is part of their "25% for LIFE" promotion that promises a 25% match bonus on all deposits (up to $1000 in free-plays).
 Take note, however, that deposits made with Skrill and Neteller don’t qualify for this bonus.
 While we’re on the subject of notes, make sure you note that this bonus has a 6x rollover requirement, so don’t bet more money than you can afford to lose.

 BetOnline is happy to serve the American sports betting market even though there are many betting restrictions in the US, financially-speaking.
 They have plenty of friendly sportsbook deposit methods that work seamlessly for US-based customers, of course, so you should not have hesitations when joining.
 They’ve got the prime methods of payment in for American bettors like Visa, debit cards, and credits cards.
 BetOnline has it all set up to make it easy for you to deposit your money and do what you came to do: bet on sports.